Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - Are export signatures verified before they count?
 - Does export success require `exportSigSetHash` alignment, not just local collector quorum?
+- Can one bad validator deny Export to an honest quorum?
+It must not.
+- Can timeout select a largest-but-below-quorum export sidecar set?
+It must not.
 - Are CE and Export still independently gated and independently stoppable?